aldryn/aldryn-docs/docs/how-to/installation.rst

 .. note:: **If you don't already have Git installed**

+    First, check whether Git is indeed installed.
+If you type ``git`` in your terminal and it tells you about how to use it, it's installed.

     Download Git for your system from `the official Git downloads page
     <http://git-scm.com/downloads>`_.